panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-03-03-PMC/2021-03-03-PMC_Summary.md

 Jamie asked if for the software catalog it is possible to have a subdomain within PaNOSC to which Andy replied that he can easily setup a DNS entry and Jean-François added that a global strategy should be put in place about domains and naming of services as these should outlive PaNOSC.
 It was also added that using the PaNOSC domain exludes our ExPaNDS colleauges.
 Thomas agreed that naming should be for all the community and Jean-François added that pan.science is available.
 Rudolf also suggested LENS & LEAPS, but that has its own issues.

 Andy then added that our e-learning platform has only the PaNOSC logo.
 Jordi said that he will start conversations with Sophie and Patrick in ExPaNDS, so a name and logo for the whole community can be agreed.
 In these conversations Andy, Nicoletta and Kat will also be involved.
 Nicoletta said that she would like to have volunteers to produce two 1 minute videos to introduce and promote to the two new services and Jordi replied that the WP leaders could be good candidates.
-Thomas replied taht he will contact Stella for pan-learning.org and Jean-François agreed to work with Nicoletta on this.
+Thomas replied that he will contact Stella for pan-learning.org and Jean-François agreed to work with Nicoletta on this.

 **2. Annual Meeting + Symposium in 2021**